emptymalei/awesome-research/README.md

 Host your articles, notes and more.

-* [ReadtheDocs](http://readthedocs.org/): Turn your reStructuredText source to HTML, pdf, and epub, all done online.
+* [ReadtheDocs](http://readthedocs.org/): Turn your reStructuredText source to HTML, PDF, and epub, all done online.
 * [GitHub pages](https://pages.github.com/): Integrated with Jekyll and turns markdown posts automatically.
 Jekyll is a tool for blogging.
-* [GitHub](http://github.com): Just put markdown, reStructuredText, pdf or ipython notebook files on GitHub.
-All these formats can be previewed online. **The thing to mention is that the math in ipython notebook can be rendered on GitHub.**
+* [GitHub](http://github.com): Just put markdown, reStructuredText, PDF or IPython/Jupyter notebook files on GitHub.
+All these formats can be previewed online. **The thing to mention is that the math in IPython notebook can be rendered on GitHub.**
 * [Aerobatic](https://www.aerobatic.com/): A powerful alternative to GitHub Pages.
 * [Surge](https://surge.sh/): One command upload your static website to make it live.
 Surge also integrates GitHub hooks.
-* [Heroku](https://www.heroku.com/): The one that needs no explaination.
+* [Heroku](https://www.heroku.com/): The one that needs no explanation.

 Other services such as [Digital Ocean](https://www.digitalocean.com/) are also useful when it comes to dynamic websites and cloud computing.